Posted on July 29, 2013

 Claims that open carrying is needed for self-defense are belied by the available research.
 Even when a gun is used in self-defense, which is rare, research shows that it is no more likely to reduce a person’s chance of being injured during a crime than various other forms of protective action.3 One study suggests that carrying a firearm may actually increase a victim’s risk of firearm injury during the commission of a crime.4 Instead of improving safety, open carrying needlessly increases the likelihood that everyday interpersonal conflicts will turn into deadly shootouts.

-In addition, in states that allow open carrying without a permit, law enforcement officers may be prohibited from demanding identification when stopping an individual who is openly carrying a firearm.
-Without identification, law enforcement is unable to confirm whether the individual is eligible to possess a firearm under federal or state law.
+In addition, in states that allow open carrying without a permit, law enforcement officers may be prohibited from demanding identification when stopping an individual who is openly carrying a firearm.5 Without identification, those officers are unable to confirm whether the individual is eligible to possess a firearm under federal or state law.